SolidWallOfCode/txn_box/doc/misc.en.rst

 Unfortunately this makes the configuration for these more intricate.

 The general case, where there is a single field with a single value it straight forward.
-A field extractor (such as :txb:exf:`preq-field`) can be used to get the value, and a field directive (such as :txb:drtv:`preq-field`) to change it.
+A field extractor (such as :txb:exf:`proxy-req-field`) can be used to get the value, and a field directive (such as :txb:drtv:`proxy-req-field`) to change it.

 Some fields are defined to be `multi-valued <https://tools.ietf.org/html/rfc7230#section-3.2.6>`__ in which case the field value is really a list.
 On the other hand, there are exceptions to this